ShashankKumbhare/MAPCP2019/homework/2/readme.md

  click [**here**](egg.m) for the script

 Output:
-Time for large egg to boil taken from fridge = 380.6317 seconds
+Time for large egg to boil taken from fridge = 380.6317 sec
-Time for large egg to boil taken from room temperature = 302.5443 seconds
+Time for large egg to boil taken from room temperature = 302.5443 sec